CP1404/Practicals/prac_01/README.md

 _Please only do the following loop modification when the above part is finished and working._

-Now **add a loop to this**,
-so it repeatedly asks for the user's sales and prints the bonus **until** they enter a negative number.
+Now **add a loop to this**, so that it repeatedly asks for the user's sales and prints the bonus **until** they enter a negative number.
 Be careful with the boundary.
 Remember that **until** is the opposite of **while**, and if you need help,